nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Jan 11 2022)
+### Joke of the day (Wed Jan 12 2022)
 <!-- joke -->
->Chuck Norris invented his own type of karate.
-It's called Chuck-Will-Kill.
+>To be or not to be?
+That is the question.
+The answer?
+Chuck Norris.
 <!-- /joke -->

-*Last update: Tue, 11 Jan 2022 00:32:07 GMT*
+*Last update: Wed, 12 Jan 2022 00:31:26 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)